Curriculum standards

 - refer to evidence-based guidelines and protocols

-- demonstrate an understanding of the limitations of the evidence and the challenges of applying research in daily practice
+- demonstrate an understanding of the limitations of evidence and the challenges of applying research in daily practice

 Cultural safety